idle-meerkat/sdevwiki-fork/Switch-Port-Configuration.md

 `ethtool -s sw1p1 duplex [half|full]`

 **NOTE**: duplex can only be set if auto-neogtiation is disabled.
 If you pass duplex parameter when auto-neogtiation is enabled, it is ignored.

-## NOTES

-* The ethtool `-r` command to restart the auto negotiation is supported only for 1G low speed copper ports.
-* FEC is supported only on SFP ports of 10G speed and higher.

 ## Port Information
 To view the port status and configuration, use the `ifconfig`, `ip link show` and `ethtool` commands.